J0914/MidnightOil/README.md

 # Welcome to the Midnight Oil ReadMe!

+Midnight Oil is an online learning companion app that allows you to create and organize notes as well as create custom flashcard decks to help you study!

 ## Landing Page

 On the Landing page you have the option to login or sign up for a new account.